asaboor-gh/dashlab/README.md

 ## Installation

-You can install einteract using pip:
+You can install dashlab using pip:

 ```bash
 pip install dashlab